cristian-encalada/docs/_posts/2023-09-15-linux-desktop-environments-vs-window-managers.md

 There are basically `three layers` that can be included in a `Linux desktop`:

-## X Windows System
+## X Window System

 The X Window System (X11 or X Windows) is an open source, cross platform, client-server computer software system that provides a GUI in a distributed network environment.

 This is the foundation that allows for graphic elements to be drawn on the display.
 [X Windows](https://en.wikipedia.org/wiki/X_Window_System) builds the primitive framework that allows moving of windows, interactions with keyboard and mouse, and draws windows.
 This is required for any graphical desktop.

-## Window Managers (WM)
+## Window Managers

-The Window Manager is the piece of the puzzle that controls the placement and appearance of windows. __Window managers require X Windows but not a desktop environment__.
+The Window Manager (WM) is the piece of the puzzle that controls the placement and appearance of windows. __Window managers require X Windows but not a desktop environment__.

 There are 2 types of Window Managers: